They’re the four words you dread hearing as a netball coach: “I’m away for finals”.

 As clubs and coaches, be definitive and open about what those policies are around unavailability for finals (and throughout the season in general).

-Reinforce that if a player will be absent from one or more finals, there may be certain consequences.
+Reinforce that if a player will be absent from one or more finals – or the games leading up -there may be certain consequences.

 Perhaps they can’t be guaranteed any court time for the finals after they return, or perhaps their absence might jeopardise their potential selection the following season.
 Or maybe there are no consequences, and finals absences are an accepted part of your club’s ethos.
 Either way, be clear about it, and reiterate it again when players inform you they’ll be absent.